1. Swap nonfat yogurt for sour cream.

 3. Learn to love leaner meats.

 Choosing lean cuts of meat will help zap the fat from your diet.
 Opt for round, sirloin, chuck, or loin, and extra-lean hamburger.
-Even better, add bulk with meatless ingredients, as Krieger does in these Burgers With Green Olives, or this Greek Burger With Peppers.
+Even better, add bulk with meatless ingredients, as Krieger does in these Burgers With Green Olives, or this Greek-Style Burgers with Feta Aioli.
 Each patty has less meat and packs lots of vitamins and nutrients in the space the veggies take up.

 4. Discover the joy of soy.